It's the feels you're looking for: an interview with Matt Goodfellow

 Lacing Boots by Helen Burke

 One of my favourites in my first anthology of poems by women, She is Fierce.
 I’ve never read a poem that captured the breakneck exhilaration of running wild with your best friend at lunch break so brilliantly.
-Helen’s poems are full of unruliness and fun and I heartily recommend her collected poems Today The Birds Will Sing, which you can buy here from splendid indie publisher Valley Press.
+Helen’s poems are full of unruliness and fun and I heartily recommend her collected poems Today The Birds Will Sing.

 Fiere by Jackie Kay